jnweiger/oc-qa-ansible/README.md

 # oc-qa-ansible
-Playgrund for the ownCloud QA team
+Playground for the ownCloud QA team

 Ansible 2.10 is needed for owncloud, ubuntu defaults are too old.